humdrum-tools/humdrum-documentation/tool/regexp/index.md

 ### DESCRIPTION

-The **regexp** command invokes an interactive pattern-matcher that is useful for formulating and refining regular expressions. *Regular expressions* provide a generic means for defining patterns of characters (see tutorial in Section 6).
+The <span class="tool">regexp</span> command invokes an interactive pattern-matcher that is useful for formulating and refining regular expressions. *Regular expressions* provide a generic means for defining patterns of characters (see tutorial in Section 6).
 Innumerable UNIX and Humdrum commands make use of regular expressions.
-The **regexp** command allows the user to test interactively various expressions using a sample text.
+The <span class="tool">regexp</span> command allows the user to test interactively various expressions using a sample text.
 If no sample text is supplied by the user *(inputfile)* then a short default text is used.